Southwest cancels more flights, draws federal investigation

 “I’m taking it to the highest level — that is how done we are,” said the frustrated Montgomery.
 “This is a very catastrophic event.”

-Buttigieg’s office confirmed that he planned to speak with Montgomery, but declined further comment on the mess at Southwest.
+Buttigieg’s office confirmed that he planned to speak with Montgomery, but declined to comment further on the mess at Southwest.

-Late Monday, the Transportation Department tweeted that it would examine “Southwest’s unacceptable rate of cancellations” and whether the airline was meeting its legal obligation to help stranded customers.
+Late Monday, the Transportation Department tweeted that it would examine “Southwest’s unacceptable rate of cancellations” and whether the airline was meeting its legal obligations to stranded customers.

+In Congress, the Senate Commerce Committee also promised an investigation.
+Two Senate Democrats called on Southwest to provide “significant” compensation for stranded travelers, saying that the airline has the money because it plans to pay $428 million in dividends next month.

-Southwest spokesman Jay McVay said the cancellations snowballed as storm systems moved across the country, leaving flight crews and planes out of place.
+Southwest spokesman Jay McVay said the cancellations grew as storm systems moved across the country, leaving flight crews and planes out of place.

 Bryce Burger and his family were supposed to be on a cruise to Mexico departing from San Diego on Dec.
 24, but their flight from Denver was canceled without warning.
 The flight was rebooked through Burbank, California, but that flight was canceled while they sat at the gate.